STARS AND SOIL: CHAPTER THREE

 “The king is far too forgiving of them.
 Their children should watch every one of them hang.”

 But these lords were calculating lives.
-The palace was far from Whick, far from any consideration Caitlin had to make previously; the only need for interactions with the government was sorting out incorporating a business, the buying the license to sell and trade.
-The paperwork to leave these shores and return to them.
+The palace was far from Whick, far from any consideration Caitlin had to make previously; the only need for interactions with the government was sorting out incorporating a business, buying the license to sell and trade, paperwork to leave these shores and return to them.
 In all the business dealings, in all internal abstraction, never was a life considered collateral.
-Brenna.
-Her Brenna.
-Her wife.
-Her face in Caitlin’s mind, though this is not the place.
-This is not the place.

-Prince Cian takes her hand, “You seem to have struck my guest speechless, Lord Seamus.
+Prince Cian takes her hand.
+“You seem to have struck my guest speechless, Lord Seamus.
 Caitlin, you have never heard of stag hunts?
 Fox hunts?”

 “Oh, oh.
 No, my lord.
 I haven’t.”
 She blinks and shakes her head.